timarcher/Drone/wiki/ArduPilot-Config/ArduPilot-Config.md

     - Airscrew Inch Size: 24
     - Battery Cellcount: 12 (or 6 when testing with a 6s battery)
     - Battery cell fully discharged voltage: 3.3
+    - Check the option to "Add suggested settings for 4.0 and up (Battery failsafe and Fence)".
     - Press the "Calculate Initial Parameters" button, and then the "Write to FC" button on the popup window.
   - On Accel Calibration menu item:
     - Press Calibrate Accel